mardenneubert/coursera-learning-how-to-learn/final-project-on-learning.md

 - **Recall** is a simple and effective technique when learning a new content (much better than rereading)
 	- It is like a mini-test: after reading a material, stop and try to recall it, ask yourself what is there, quiz yourself on some of the topics
 - **Illusion of competence** is the false impression that we know a material
-	- We can avoid it by testing ourselves, using recall and other types of tests
+	- We can avoid it by testing ourselves, using recall and other types of tests - mistakes that we may make in those tests allow us to catch illusions of competence
 	- Keeping highlighting to a minimum (one sentence per paragraph) also helps avoiding this illusion
 	- Another technique is to recall the material in a different place, not where we have studied it - the spatial cues we get from being in another place help solidify the learning